ericthebell/ericthebell.github.io/_posts/2024-09-27-experiment-tracking-dashboard.md

 company: HyeTech
 ---

+*Update:* Figma enabled publishing of Slides to the Community library, links now point there.

 An accessibly editable template for tracking your lean startup experiments, using Figma Slides.
-Go ahead and [check it out](https://www.figma.com/slides/Hv3GJxpUCt0NU8qFs6dMMF/Experiment-tracking-dashboard-%5Btemplate%5D?node-id=1-26&t=Jv8o14Xs2BjpbGRw-1), or read on for the story.
+Go ahead and [check it out](https://www.figma.com/community/file/1442596058907558548/experiment-tracking-dashboard), or read on for the story.

 <figure class="fullwidth">
 		<label for="mn-concept" class="margin-toggle">⊕</label>